RoseauTechnologies/Roseau_Load_Flow/doc/index.md

 ## Installation

-`roseau_load_flow` is compatible with Python 3.9 and above.
+`roseau-load-flow` is compatible with Python 3.9 and above.
 It can be installed with:

 ```{toctree}
 ---